-Cyclist killed in Napier crash was 80-year-old Tangiwai Cotter
+Woman killed in Napier crash was 80-year-old Tangiwai Cotter

 "But there are many intersections and stretches of road throughout Napier and Hastings where cyclists feel unsafe."

-"We are keen to see real progress towards making our cities safer for all cyclists."

-Acting Road Policing Manager for Eastern District Inspector Dean Clifford said that when it comes to using the roads everyone needs to be vigilant.
+Acting Road Policing Manager for Eastern District Inspector Dean Clifford said when it comes to using the roads everyone needs to be vigilant.

 "Even in the busiest intersections they can be made safer with people either motorists, cyclists or pedestrians keeping an eye out for each other," Clifford said.